Keep SVG Stroke Width Constant with Non-Scaling Stroke

 </svg>

 Below about 16x16, a live stroke can sit between device pixels and blur at the caps and joins even with non-scaling-stroke on.
-When you need that crispness, outline the stroke to a filled shape and place its nodes on whole-pixel coordinates.
+For that crispness, or for PDF, print, and legacy targets that ignore vector-effect, convert the stroke to a filled path you control node by node.

 Troubleshooting